 This allowed me to free up some much-needed bandwidth to focus on the stuff that I’m an expert at… coaching, selling, and personal outreach to promote the book.

 3 – Understanding whose opinions I attach weight to:

 Anyhow — Like most people, I also sometimes look for validation from others.
-So, naturally I shared the five mock-ups with a few close friends.
-This lead to conflicting opinions, most of my friends were picking the photos that most represented me as their bubbly friend.
+So, naturally, I shared the five mock-ups with a few close friends.
+This led to conflicting opinions, most of my friends were picking the photos that most represented me as their bubbly friend.

 Their feedback left me more confused.
 It’s then that I took a shot of my own medicine.
 To make the best decisions and guard me against overwhelm, analysis paralysis, procrastination, overthinking… I stopped asking others for their feedback.